No need to slip into a funk during the holidays.

-We have many types of relationships, but the most important is the one you have with yourself.
+We have many types of relationships, but none more important then the one you have with your Inner Self.
 Take charge and identify what makes you feel good and what doesn’t.
-Make a list in your journal to clarify for yourself what increases, and what decreases your energy.
+Clarify for yourself what increases, and what decreases your energy.
 Once you have a good-sized list, grab your calendar and start scheduling a few things each week that increase your energy.

-The best way to enjoy your holidays is to create some clear intentions before the holidays begin.
+The best way to survive the holidays is to create some clear intentions before the holidays begin.

-- Intend to make this year meaningful in some small way.
-Forget “should,” Listen to a piece of music that moves you and write down 10 things that you truly enjoy.
-Choose the top 5, think about them one at a time.
-As you do, notice your body – is it becoming more or less energized?
-Less energy = should.
+Intend to make this year meaningful in some small way.
+Don’t spend time thinking about what you “should” do.
+Listen to a piece of music that moves you and write down six things that you positively enjoy.
+Choose the top four, think about each of them, one at a time.
+As you do, notice your body – is it becoming more or less tense?
+More tension = should.

-- Identify the tasks that don’t work for you, and those that do.
-Then create intention around what does work, focus on what makes you happy.
+- Identify the tasks that don’t work for you and those that do.
+Then create intention around what does work, focus on what makes you happy, on what you enjoy.
 Delegate some of what you’d prefer to avoid.

-- Consider what you are grateful for.
-Spend time each day bringing those things to mind and taking a moment to actually feel the pleasant feelings that well up.
+- Consider the people, places or things that bring a feeling of gratitude.
+Spend time each day bringing those things to mind and taking 30-60 seconds to feel the pleasant feelings that well up.

-Often, behind feeling blue is the need for connection, belonging, and communication.
+- Often, behind feeling blue is the need for connection and a sense of belonging.
 There are times when we need to face that we are in pain and that we need to be self-compassionate and gentle with ourselves.
 Then other times all we need is to connect in a meaningful way with others.

-Here are some more ideas for re-coloring your holidays:
+Here are some more ideas for re-framing your holidays:

-I offer workshops and private coaching for women who are investigating new direction in their lives.
+I offer workshops and private coaching for men and women who are investigating new direction in their lives.
 Check out my free assessment at www.TruePotentialQuiz.com